eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

     $ echo "deb https://repo.eduvpn.org/v2/deb buster main" | sudo tee /etc/apt/sources.list.d/eduVPN.list

-After the update is complete, PHP will not be properly configured yet, this is because the verion changed from 7.0 to 7.3 and is part of a different Apache configuration.
+After the update is complete, PHP will not be properly configured yet, this is because the version changed from 7.0 to 7.3 and is part of a different Apache configuration.
 You have to manually re-enable PHP:

     $ sudo a2enconf php7.3-fpm